sap-linuxlab/community.sap_install/roles/sap_hypervisor_node_preconfigure/README.md

 ### Requirements
 * A RHV hypervisor.
+* Latest ansible version, there is a bug with include_tasks in the handler file: https://github.com/ansible/ansible/issues/81722

 ### Role Variables
 `sap_hypervisor_node_preconfigure_reserved_ram (default: 100)` Reserve memory [GB] for hypervisor host.
 Depending in the use case should be at least 50-100GB.